Emsculpt Vs Coolsculpting

 The CoolSculpting procedure is completed with an instrument that works like a vacuum to suction the targeted area.

-This area is exposed to cold temperatures, but since only fat cells are affected by the freezing temperatures, the remaining cells remain unchanged.
+This area is exposed to cold temperatures, but since only fat cells are affected by freezing, the remaining cells remain unchanged.

-During the treatment, the freezing temperatures cause the targeted area to feel numb, resulting in a procedure that can be mildly uncomfortable, but should not be painful.
+During treatment, the freezing temperatures cause the targeted area to feel numb, making the procedure mildly uncomfortable but not painful.

-Typically, treatment sessions last approximately 30 minutes; however, some sessions may be up to one hour in duration.
+Typically, treatment sessions last approximately 30 minutes; however, some sessions may be up to 1 hour.

 Depending on the targeted area, more than one treatment session may be required.